dansmyers/AncientAlgorithms/1-Sexagesimals/Paper.md

 ### Submission

-At the end of this phase, you’ll submit:
+At the end of this phase, you’ll submit the following to an assignment I'll create on Canvas:

 - Your topic.
 - Your research plan.